MicrosoftDocs/cpp-docs/docs/standard-library/span.md

 # &lt;span&gt;

-Defines the container class template `span`.
+Defines the `span` container class template.

 A `span` is a view over a contiguous sequence of objects.
 It provides fast and bounds-safe access.
 Unlike vector or array, it doesn't "own" the elements it provides access to.

-For more information about the class `span`, see [span class](span-class.md).
+See [span class](span-class.md) for more information about the `span` class .

-Here's a quick example:
+Here's an example of how a span can be used:

 ```cpp
 #include <span>